p2panda/handbook/spec/README.md

 ## Design Goals

 - **Fun:** p2p protocols can be intimidating as they bring some special problems with themselves.
-We believe this does not need to be reflected in the codebase neither in the APIs and documentation around this technology.
+We believe this does neither need to be reflected in the codebase and APIs nor in the documentation.
 We want p2panda to be fun to write code with and for.
 - **Minimal:** Make use of already existing solutions and open source libraries as much as possible to keep the actual p2panda codebase small.
-- **Extensible:** Keep the protocol simple, modular and open.
+- **Extensible:** Keep the protocol modular and open.

 ## Chapters